Gloria Jean Bannasch, M.Ed, LPC, NCC, BCC

 More Info About My Practice

-I am in the final stages of becoming a certified Gottman therapist and this is the framework I use for conducting couple's therapy.
+I am a Gottman Institute Certified Couples Therapist and this is the framework I use for conducting couple's therapy.
 The focus is on building fondness and admiration in the relationship while improving communication and promoting understanding for the couple.
 My role is not to decide who is "right" or "wrong" or to "take sides" in arguments; I am a facilitator.
 I have worked with a wide variety of couples: married, cohabiting, premarital, same sex and all religions and spiritual beliefs; all are, and have been, treated with dignity and respect.
 My personal belief is that everyone is entitled to be guided by their own hearts and minds and to make decisions based on their personal beliefs; as long as nobody gets hurts and everyone is above the age of consent, of course.
 Couple's work is my passion and the major emphasis of my practice.
 I will always continue to have a soft spot in my heart for people who struggle with alcohol and drugs (especially with nicotine) and will always make time in my schedule to ensure that they get the help they need.

 Had a Negative Therapy Experience?